microchip-pic-avr-examples/pic18f47q10-dac-waveform-generation/README.md

 **Figure 10: Pin Manager**

 The on-board switch SW0 on the Curiosity Nano board is connected to RE2.
-As external interrupt configuration is not possible on pin RE2, pin RC2 is configured as timer 4 input pin for implementing switch debounce and generating an interrupt on switch press and release event.
+As pin RE2 cannot be used as input pin for timer 4, pin RC2 is configured as timer 4 input pin for implementing switch debounce and generating an interrupt on switch press and release event.
 Pin RC2 is shorted to RE2 using external jumper for detecting button press and release event.

 # Demo Operation